Commendation Medal

-The Commendation Medal is a mid-level United States military decoration presented for sustained acts of heroism or meritorious service.
+The Commendation Medal is a United States military decoration presented for sustained acts of heroism or meritorious service.
 Each branch of the United States Armed Forces issues its own version of the Commendation Medal, with a fifth version existing for acts of joint military service performed under the Department of Defense.

 The Commendation Medal was originally only a service ribbon and was first awarded by the U.S. Navy and U.S. Coast Guard in 1943.
 An Army Commendation Ribbon followed in 1945 and in 1949 the Navy, Coast Guard, and Army Commendation ribbons were renamed the "Commendation Ribbon with Metal Pendant".
 By 1960 the Commendation Ribbons had been authorized as full medals and were subsequently referred to as Commendation Medals.

 Additional awards of the Army and Air and Space Commendation Medals are denoted by bronze and silver oak leaf clusters.
 The Navy and Marine Corps Commendation Medal and Coast Guard Commendation Medal are authorized gold and silver 5/16 inch stars to denote additional awards.
 The Operational Distinguishing Device ("O" device) is authorized for wear on the Coast Guard Commendation Medal upon approval of the awarding authority.
 Order of Precedence is following the Air Medal but before the Prisoner of War Medal and all campaign medals.
 Each of the military services also awards separate Achievement Medals which are below the Commendation Medals in precedence.

 Variants

 For valorous actions in direct contact with an enemy but of a lesser degree than required for the award of the Bronze Star Medal, a Commendation Medal with "V" Device or Combat "V" (Navy/Marine Corps/Coast Guard) is awarded; the "V" device may be authorized for wear on the service and suspension ribbon of the medal to denote valor.
-On January 7, 2016 The "C" Device or Combat "C" was created and may be authorized for wear on the service and suspension ribbon of the Commendation Medal to distinguish an award for meritorious service or achievement under the most arduous combat conditions (while the Soldier/Sailor/Marine was personally exposed to hostile action or in an area where other Servicemembers were actively engaged).
+On January 7, 2016 The "C" device or Combat "C" was created and may be authorized for wear on the service and suspension ribbon of the Commendation Medal to distinguish an award for meritorious service or achievement under the most arduous combat conditions (while the Soldier/Sailor/Marine was personally exposed to hostile action or in an area where other Servicemembers were actively engaged).
 A Commendation Medal with Combat Device is unofficially named the "Combat Commendation" and is often considered to be a higher level form of the Commendation Medal, regardless of the Awarding Branch.
 Retroactive award of the "C" device is not approved for medals awarded before January 7, 2016.